gilbertgit95/kagiweb-ui-core-a/README.md

 ```

 The `<App>` component contains, app subsystems, webpages and components such as `signin`, `singout`, `otp signin`, `user management`, `owner settings` and more.
-You dont need to create the core functionality of an account base system because the app is already configured to for this.
+You dont need to create the core functionality of an account base system because the app is already configured to this.

 <img src="https://raw.githubusercontent.com/gilbertgit95/kagiweb-ui-core-a/master/docs/images/public-pages-e1.png" width="500" />